 Update from the Factories – September 2014.
 Manufacturing of Ansaldo systems moves forward full steam on schedule.

-Top Left: Aluminum extrusions are ready for trains assembly in Northern Italy.
+Top Right: Aluminum extrusions are ready for trains assembly in Northern Italy.

 Bottom Left: The Multi-Purpose Service Vehicle is built in Granite Falls, MN.

 Top Leftt: Train Control equipment for Waipahu Station is assembled at Ansaldo STS factory in Batesburg, SC.

 Ansaldo Honolulu Touts Benefits of Rail at Hawaii on the Hill

 On Wednesday, July 23, Ansaldo Honolulu participated in the first Hawaii on the Hill event in Washington D.C.
 The event was organized by Hawaii Senator Mazie Hirono and her office, in coordination with the Chamber of Commerce of Hawaii, in an effort to showcase the varying industries from the state.
 Businesses from across Hawaii made the trip to our Nation’s Capitol to present their work at the “Taste of Hawaii” reception, which featured representatives from the state’s tourism, agriculture, food and beverage, manufacturing, research and technology and defense and military industries.
 Read more.

 Left: A delegation from across Hawaii poses for a photo on the stairs of the Capitol during the Hawaii on the Hill event.